allantsouza/eLTER-SO-Costs-web-application/README.md

-├── LICENSE # The full text of the license for the project ├── README.html # Compiled HTML from README.md for detailed project information ├── README.md # Markdown text providing an overview of the project ├── renv # R environment setup with reproducibility in mind │ └── ... # folders and files by renv to compile the needed information for reproducibility
+├── LICENSE # The full text of the license for the project ├── README.html # Compiled HTML from README.md for detailed project information ├── README.md # Markdown text providing an overview of the project ├── CITATION.cff # Information on how to cite the repository ├── renv # R environment setup with reproducibility in mind │ └── ... # folders and files by renv to compile the needed information for reproducibility
 └── renv.lock # Lock file to capture the state of the R environment